 Dry mouth, also known as xerostomia, happens when your mouth produces little to no saliva.
-What little saliva you have might be thick and stringy, and can leave you feeling dehydrated and thirsty.
+What little saliva you have might be thick and stringy, leaving you feeling dehydrated and thirsty.
 However, a dry mouth is more than just feeling thirsty.
 Saliva helps you taste what you eat and drink, and it helps you digest your food.
-It flushes food particles away from your teeth and neutralizes acids to help prevent tooth decay.
+In addition, it flushes food particles away from your teeth and neutralizes acids to help prevent tooth decay.

-Lack of saliva causes the skin in and around the mouth to become dry and tight.
-Your lips may become cracked, and sores might form at the corners of your mouth.
+When you don’t have enough saliva it causes the skin in and around the mouth to become dry and tight.
+As a result, your lips may become cracked, and sores might form at the corners of your mouth.
 Your tongue can feel rough and dry as well.
-And you might have trouble swallowing or difficulty speaking without the lubrication that saliva provides.
+And you might have trouble swallowing or speaking without the lubrication that saliva provides.

-Dry mouth causes unpleasant side effects.
+Dry mouth causes unpleasant complications.
 Because saliva isn’t flushing your mouth of food particles and debris regularly, it’s common to develop persistent bad breath.
-If you wear lipstick, you might find that it sticks to your teeth because no saliva is there to rinse it off.
-Dry mouth can also be the culprit when it comes to hoarseness or a tickle in the throat.
+If you wear lipstick, you might find that it sticks to your teeth because no saliva can rinse it off.
+Dry mouth can also be the culprit in hoarseness or a tickle in the throat.

-More than 400 types of medications can cause dry mouth, including over-the-counter drugs for allergies and cold symptoms, and many prescription drugs for high blood pressure, overactive bladder, and mental health problems.
-It can also be a result of medical treatments such as radiation for certain cancers, which can damage salivary glands.
-Chemotherapy sometimes causes saliva to thicken and make the mouth feel dry.
+More than 400 types of medications can cause dry mouth, including over-the-counter drugs for allergies and cold symptoms and many prescription drugs for high blood pressure, overactive bladder, and mental health problems.
+It can also result from medical treatments such as radiation for certain cancers, which can damage salivary glands.
+In addition, chemotherapy sometimes causes saliva to thicken and make the mouth feel dry.

-Dry mouth can be related to nerve damage from a head or neck injury.
-Certain nerves carry messages between the brain and the salivary glands.
+Dry mouth can be related to head or neck injury nerve damage.
+Specific nerves carry messages between the brain and the salivary glands.
 If these nerves are damaged, they might be unable to tell the salivary glands to make saliva.
 Without saliva, it’s also hard to taste food because saliva carries the flavors in food to nerve cells in the mouth and throat.

 There are plenty of reasons to quit smoking, and having a dry mouth is one of them.
 Smoking does not cause dry mouth, but smoking cigarettes, cigars, and pipes or using other tobacco products, even smokeless ones, can aggravate dry mouth.
 Alcohol and caffeine are also very drying.

 Talk to your doctor or dentist if you’re suffering from the symptoms of dry mouth.
-If you’re not currently taking medications that may be causing the problem, your symptoms might point to an underlying and undiagnosed medical condition like Sjögren’s syndrome or diabetes.
+If you’re not currently taking medications that may be causing your dry mouth, your symptoms might point to an underlying and undiagnosed medical condition like sjogren’s syndrome or diabetes.

 A lack of saliva can be harmful to your teeth.
 Regular dental checkups are essential if you have a dry mouth.
-Faithfully floss and brush your teeth every day in order to remove food and bacteria.
+Faithfully floss and brush your teeth daily to remove food and bacteria.
 If you can’t brush after eating, rinse your mouth.
 Sip water frequently throughout the day and use alcohol-free mouthwash or dental products.

 Check with your doctor to see whether medication would help relieve your dry mouth symptoms.
-Sucking on sugar-free candy or chewing sugar-free gum can stimulate the flow of saliva.
+Sucking on sugar-free candy or chewing sugar-free gum can stimulate saliva flow.
 Over-the-counter saliva substitutes may provide temporary relief for some people.

 Sipping water frequently will help keep your mouth moist.
 But steer clear of sugary, acidic, or caffeinated drinks.
 Drinking water or milk with meals increases moisture and helps with chewing and swallowing.
 Try sleeping in a room with a humidifier to decrease dry mouth symptoms.
 Make sure you see your dentist for regular cleanings and exams.

-Dr. Genis is the best dentist in Bucks County.
+Dr. Genis is a Dentist In Bucks County.
 Their team of talented professionals and state-of-the-art equipment are always there to assist patients with a smile.
-They offer dental services and procedures that include teeth whitening, implants, full dentures, orthodontics, and more.
+They offer dental services and procedures, including teeth whitening, implants, full dentures, orthodontics, and more.